NiccoloSacchi/ml-boson/README.md

 ### Contents
 * `documets/`: folder containing the description of the project (`project_description.pdf`), the report (`report.pdf`) and the dataset documentation (`higgs_doc.pdf`).
 * `scripts/`: folder containing the python scripts used to load, clean plot the dataset and train the model.
 * `project_solution.ipynb`: notebook containing the whole process, from the exploratory analysis to the training of the model.

+### Report
+For a detailed description of the implemented solution please refer to the [Report](https://github.com/NiccoloSacchi/ml-boson/blob/master/documents/report.pdf).